-A 'Fixed Term' investment, together with interest accrued, will be repaid in part or in full at its maturity date upon receipt of a written signed withdrawal request from the Secured Notes holders.
-Prior to the maturity date of a 'Fixed Term' investment, the Company will notify the Secured Notes holder in writing, of the rates and terms upon which funds may be reinvested for a further period.
+A "Fixed Term" investment, together with interest accrued, will be repaid in part or in full at its maturity date upon receipt of a written signed withdrawal request from the Secured Notes holders.
+Prior to the maturity date of a "Fixed Term" investment, the Company will notify the Secured Notes holder in writing, of the rates and terms upon which funds may be reinvested for a further period.

 This pre- maturity letter will also state that the Company's current Prospectus document, together with any relevant ongoing disclosure documents, will be available from the Company website www.nbfisecuredinvestments.com.
 Investors who do not have access to the website may request a hard copy of these documents, free of charge, by contacting the Company directly through the contact details shown in the Corporate Directory at the front of this Prospectus.
-If written instructions are not received for a renewal of a 'Fixed Term' investment 10 days before its maturity date by the Company, the 'Fixed Term' investment shall, upon maturity, be reinvested, in the absolute discretion of ASI, for a similar term at the current rate of interest payable at the time applicable to that term.
+If written instructions are not received for a renewal of a "Fixed Term" investment 10 days before its maturity date by the Company, the "Fixed Term" investment shall, upon maturity, be reinvested, in the absolute discretion of NBFISI for a similar term at the current rate of interest payable at the time applicable to that term.
 A 'Certificate of Investment' will be forwarded confirming the reinvestment.

 Payments are forwarded to the address of the Secured Notes holder in the Company register.
 For joint Secured Notes holders, payment is forwarded to the address of the 1st named holder.
 The Company should be notified of any change to the address of the Secured Notes holder.
 Payments are forwarded to the address of the Secured Notes holder identified in the Company register.
 For joint Secured Notes holders, payment is forwarded to the address of the first named holder.
+The Company should be notified of any change to the address of the Secured Notes holders, payment is forwarded to the address of the first named holder.
 The Company should be notified of any change to the address of the Secured Notes holder.

-All requests should be signed in accordance with the authority to operate the investment indicated on the Investment Application Form
+All requests should be signed in accordance with the authority to operate the investment indicated on the Investment Application Form.